Paleo is all the rage.

 There is something else you need to know: these opinions are from interventional cardiologists.
 They receive virtually no training in nutrition or food biochemistry.
 Everything they know about nutrition is from what they’ve heard from TV, news, pharmaceutical reps, and reading.

-Interventional cardiologists are not paid for preventing heart disease.
+Interventional cardiologists are not paid for promoting heart health.
 They’re paid for roto-rootering you.
 They send you back out into the world, nutritionally naked and with a zipper on your chest.
 That’s what they do.
 And they do it well.

 Preventive cardiology is different.
 It is an emerging field.
 So is functional cardiology.
 Cardiologists in this new branch of science are cut from a different cloth.
 And you will often hear them discussing healthy fats, refined grain and sugar avoidance, inflammation, etc.